-Let us analyze the behavior of the two processes, $P_1$ and $P_2$ .
-The automaton $(P_1 \parallel P_2 \parallel \text{serializer})$ , obtained by the synchronized product of the components, can reach any possible state $\langle s_1, s_2, 0 \rangle$ (where $s_1$ and $s_2$ are states of $P_1$ and $P_2$ , and 0 is the unique state of the serializer) but the state $\langle critical, critical, 0 \rangle$ , because of the correctness of the mutual exclusion protocol.
+Let us analyze the behavior of the two processes, P_1 and P_2 .
+The automaton $(P_1 \parallel P_2 \parallel \text{serializer})$, obtained by the synchronized product of the components, can reach any possible state $\langle s_1, s_2, s \rangle$ (where s_1 and s_2 are states of P_1 and P_2 , and s is a state of the serializer) but the states $\langle critical, critical, s \rangle$, because of the correctness of the mutual exclusion protocol.

 Let us assume now that there is a upper bound, ucs, on the time needed to execute the critical section after the variable x is checked.
 This assumption is reasonable when the operations in the critical section are fast and simple, for example the ones for updating a counter.
-If $ucs \leq a+b$ , the previous protocol can be modified in order to decrease the delay in accessing the critical section when a conflict is present.
-The idea is that, because $ucs \leq a+b$ , after executing successfully the protocol and before entering the critical section, a process can signal to the other that the protocol can be executed again.
+If $ucs \le a + b$, the previous protocol can be modified in order to decrease the delay in accessing the critical section when a conflict is present.
+The idea is that, because $ucs \leq a+b$, after executing successfully the protocol and before entering the critical section, a process can signal to the other that the protocol can be executed again.
 This is safe because the time for executing the critical section is less than or equal to the time taken by the protocol itself.
 Actually ucs includes the time for assigning the value 0 to x.